Academany/fabzero/w1/intro.md

 Divide your annotations in entries.
 In every entry you can write:

-* Date
+* Date and time
 * What you are doing, for what assignment (you will forget soon)
-* Machines used and settings
+* Include machines used and settings
-* Workflows, protocols or procedures you are following
+* Include workflows, protocols or procedures you are following
-* Troubles you are finding in the  way, and how are you dealing with them
+* Include troubles you are finding in the way, and how are you dealing with them
-* Debugging table
+* Include a debugging table if you are debugging
-* Entry conclusion (Finished, to be continued later, stuck in a process, ...)
+* Finish the entry with a conclusion (Finished, to be continued later, stuck in a process, ...)

-> Exercise: Get a notebook for the pre fabacademy program and write down your first entry.
+> Exercise: Get a notebook for the pre academy program and write down your first entry and answer in one sentence: Why are you here?
+Please, nothing similar to [this](http://cmorse.org/missiongen/)

-## What is Fab Academy X?
+## What is Fab Academy?
 * Fab Labs
   * History
     * Neil’s Day 1 Presentation